All Saints Church

 They all use Beer Stone from east Devon.
 This stone is perfect for carving fine and detailed designs.
-It produces a smooth finnish that when in contact to air hardens fivefold and turns a beautiful creamy white.
+When carved it possesses a smooth finish that when it comes into contact with the air hardens fivefold and turns a beautiful creamy white.
 The quarry was first stated by the Romans and only closed in the 1920's.
 The quarry is open to the public extending to some 73 acres of underground space.

 Do have a look at the lofty Arcades within the church to see examples of Beer Stone